 The information science discipline is expanding rapidly thanks to an ever-present demand for new innovations in information retrieval, storage, processing and analysis tools and techniques.
-The Master of Science in information science is a 33-credit-hour program designed to familiarize individuals with the advanced knowledge, skills, and technologies for working with large amounts of complex data.
-This degree also serves as a stepping stone toward pursuing other graduate degrees, such as the Ph.D. in computer and information science.Request Info Apply Now
+Ranked among the top information science programs by both U.S. News & World Report and Intelligent.com, UA Little Rock’s Master of Science in information science is designed to familiarize individuals with the advanced knowledge, skills, and technologies for working with large amounts of complex data.

 Entry Terms: Fall and Spring Semesters

-Anyone with a baccalaureate from an accredited school can apply for admission to the M.S. in information science program.
-Candidates who have a background in computer programming, database concepts, and applied statistics, or who have professional experience in an information analysis role will be the most prepared to enter and successfully complete the program.
+Candidates who have a background in computer programming, database concepts, and applied statistics, or who have professional experience in an information analysis or other relevant computing related role will be the most prepared to enter the program.

 • Baccalaureate degree from an accredited institution